 I was born and raised in Arizona.
 So, yes, I do know how to ride a horse and shoot a gun.
-No, we didn’t own a horse, and my father was a cop, not a hunter. (too boring) I have a strong dislike for snakes, spiders, scorpions, and cactus.
+No, we didn’t own a horse, and my father was a cop, not a hunter.
+I have a strong dislike for snakes, spiders, scorpions, and cactus.
 I hate cactus so much.
-I moved to Southern California for college and met my husband before I could escape.
+I moved to Southern California for college and met my ex before I could escape.
 The weather’s nice, and they have Disneyland, but the culture was slowly killing me.
 After a whirlwind of discussing, planning, packing, we moved to Arizona, where we are close to the most favorite people in my boys ‘ world, their beloved Papi, Grandma, and Uncles.
+I’ve been separated since November 2010 and officially divorced since June 2014.
+I’m having a real hard time inserting a joke here.
+I’m a high school English teacher, and I love my job but would love to work for more than pennies.
+Due to the last two facts, joke aside, I live with parents with shared custody of my boys.

 Important Facts: I have seen every Simpsons’ episode.
 I have my degree in Creative Writing (which may explain why I didn’t have a bustling career before I became a stay at home mom).
 I have too many favorite books to count.
 I can read palms.
 I’m completely curious about everything.
+I enjoy creating whether it’s a craft or a new dish.
 I have met only a few desserts I didn’t like.
 I am a night person forced to be a morning person.

 September 23, 2008 at 6:26 am